Katrina A. Jolliffe

 In 2002 Jolliffe was awarded an ARC fellowship at the University of Sydney.
 She was made a senior lecturer in 2007, promoted associate professor in 2008 and full professor in 2009.
 From 2013 to 2016 she was head of the school of chemistry.

 Jolliffe is a Fellow of both the Royal Society of New South Wales and the Royal Australian Chemical Institute.
 In 2020 she was elected a Fellow of the Australian Academy of Science.
+She has won a number of awards including the Biota Award for Medicinal Chemistry, A. J. Birch, H.G.
+Smith Memorial medals, and Margaret Sheil Leadership Awards from the Royal Australian Chemical Institute.

+Research interests

+Jolliffe's research interests include the development of molecules that recognise and sense anions, and the synthesis of natural and novel cyclic peptides.